ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-scifi/README.md

 performance.
 To change the default BLAS library please follow the directoions below.

-The library has support for dynamic architectures and running processes with up to 128 threads.
+The library has support for dynamic architectures and support for up to 128 threads.

 #### Changing the default BLAS library